KNanda625/YumBurgers/README.md

 ### Prerequisites

 VS Code will be needed to utilize html, css, mysql, handlebars, js files.
-MySQL Qorkbench will be needed to utilize database.
+MySQL Workbench will be needed to utilize database.
 Google Chrome will be needed to view the web page.
 GitBash or Terminal will be needed to push changes to GitHub.
 Heroku will be needed for app deployment.